djalbat/easy/README.md

 - `data`
 - `on`

-The `getWidth` and `getHeight` methods take two optional arguments, `includeBorder` and `includeMargin`, both set to false by default.
+The `getWidth` and `getHeight` methods take two optional arguments, namely `includeBorder` and `includeMargin`, both set to `false` by default.
 To make use of the second argument, the first must be given explicitly.

 Each input element has the following additional methods: